Tree Removal Cost

 Can I Fell a Tree Myself?

-You should only ever attempt to fell a tree yourself as a DIY job when you feel confident enough to do so.
+You should only ever attempt to remove a tree yourself (as a DIY project) when you feel confident enough to do so - with the correct equipment and adequate safety gear.

 Building Regulations & Planning Permission for Tree Felling